joetainment/bill-and-buck/story__main__chapter__mutual_agreement.md

 After a few moments of thought, Wilbert decided to take her in anyway.
 This also provided him with an opportunity to make another request of his own.

 "Okay...
 I'll take her in.
-I'll look after her." said Wilbert, before adding a new condition to his agreement, "but I want one more thing."
+I'll look after her," said Wilbert, before adding a new condition to his agreement, "but I want one more thing."

 "What is your request?" asked BBR.